ABOUT THE CHEESEMAKER

 Since always, she had pleasure in experiencing food processing, the bread making, baking, canning, cooking and cheese making was one more aspect for her to discover.
 The Jersey’s in White Valley give certainly their best, and to make the best out of their best, is her commitment.

 FROM GRASS-FED JERSEY COW'S MILK

-The milk gets picked up several times a week from Vale Farms in Lumby.
-Vale Farms raise Jersey cows for their dairy.
-These cows graze on open pasture from May to October.
+The milk gets picked up several times a week from a local farm in Lumby where they raise Jersey cows for their dairy.
+From May to October the cows graze on open pasture .
 The milk is considered grass fed.
 Jersey milk is known for its high content of protein, calcium, and Vitamin A compared to other dairy breeds.